javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 1. Spaces and newlines before `<head>` are ignored for historical reasons,
 2. If we put something after `</body>`, then that is automatically moved inside the `body`, at the end, as HTML spec requires that all content must be inside `<body>`.
 So there may be no spaces after `</body>`.

-In other cases everything's honest -- if there are spaces (just like any character) in the document, then they text nodes in DOM, and if we remove them, then there won't be any.
+In other cases everything's honest -- if there are spaces (just like any character) in the document, then they become text nodes in DOM, and if we remove them, then there won't be any.

 Here are no space-only text nodes: